Fair Hiring Guide

 Reference Checks

-For UC Santa Cruz Guidelines for Providing Employment References for Current or Former Staff and Student Staff Employees, please visit Reference Check Guidelines.
+For UC Santa Cruz Guidelines for Providing Employment References for Current or Former Staff and Student Staff Employees, please visit this link.

 Reference Check Form

-The reference check forms are populated in the Recruitment Document Suite for each individual recruitment.
-Please check your folder to access and utilize the reference check form for your recruitment.
+The reference check forms are populated in the Recruitment Document Suite (RDS) for each individual recruitment.
+Please check your RDS folder to access and utilize the reference check form and instructions.

 Checking References